-2.4 4 In co nducting the institutional ML/TF risk assessment, an II should r a range of factors, including: customer risk factors, for example: (i) its target market and customer segments; (ii) the number and proportion of customers identified as high risk and the amount and proportion of premium involved; · · · country risk factors, for example: (i) the countries or jurisdictions it is exposed to, either through its own activities or the activities of customers, especially countries or jurisdictions identified by credible sources, with relatively higher level of corruption or organized crime, and/or not having effective AML/CFT regimes; product/service/transaction risk factors, for example: (i) the nature, scale, diversity and complexity of its business; (ii) the characteristics of products and services offered, and the extent to which they are vulnerable to ML/TF abuse; (iii) the volume, size and nature of its transactions (e.g. premium amount, cross-border transactions and third party payments); lelivery/distribution channel risk factors, for example: i) the extent to which the II deals directly with the customer, the extent to which the II relies on (or is allowed to rely on) third parties to conduct CDD, the extent to which the II uses technology, and the extent to which these channels are (e) c vulnerable to ML/TF abuse; other risk factors, for example: the nature, scale and quality of available ML/TF risk management resources, including appropriately qualified staff with access to ongoing AML/CFT training and development; (ii) compliance and regulatory findings;(iii) results of internal or external audits.
-2.5 shou scale and scope of the institutional ML/TF risk assessment ld be commensurate with the nature, size and complexity of I's business.
-2.0 high be is: institutional ML/TF risk assessment should consider any er risks identified in other relevant risk assessments which may sued from time to time, such as Hong Kong's jurisdiction-wide TF risk assessment and any higher risks notified to the IIs by A. 2.7 those cally-incorporated II with branches or subsidiaries, including e located outside Hong Kong, should perform a group-wide TF risk assessment.
+2.4 In conducting the institutional ML/TF risk assessment, an II should cover a range of factors, including: (a) customer risk factors, for example:(i) its target market and customer segments; (i) the number and proportion of customers identified as high risk and the amount and proportion of premium involved; (b) country risk factors, for example:(i) the countries or jurisdictions it is exposed to, either through its own activities or the activities of customers, especially countries or jurisdictions identified by credible sources, with relatively higher level of corruption or organized crime, and/or not having effective AML/CFT regimes; (c) product/service/transaction risk factors, for example: (i) the nature, scale, diversity and complexity of its business; (ii) the characteristics of products and services offered, and the extent to which they are vulnerable to ML/TF abuse; (iii) the volume, size and nature of its transactions (e.g. premium amount, cross-border transactions and third party payments); (d) delivery/distribution channel risk factors, for example: (i) the extent to which the II deals directly with the customer, the extent to which the II relies on (or is allowed to rely on) third parties to conduct CDD, the extent to which the II uses technology, and the extent to which these channels are vulnerable to ML/TF abuse; (e) other risk factors, for example: (i) the nature, scale and quality of available ML/TF risk management resources, including appropriately qualified staff with access to ongoing AML/CFT training and development; (ii) compliance and regulatory findings; (iii) results of internal or external audits.
+2.5 The scale and scope of the institutional ML/TF risk assessment should be commensurate with the nature, size and complexity of the II's business.
+2.6 The institutional ML/TF risk assessment should consider any higher risks identified in other relevant risk assessments which may be issued from time to time, such as Hong Kong's jurisdiction-wide ML/TF risk assessment and any higher risks notified to the IIs by the IA.
+2.7 An II that is incorporated in Hong Kong or is a re-domiciled entity with branches or subsidiaries, including those located outside Hong Kong, should perform a group-wide ML/TF risk assessment.